 - The trail will be used by hikers, non-motorized bikers, and equestrians, providing an alternative transportation route between parks and school sites.
 Completed segments make progress toward goals in the Mobility chapter in the County's Comprehensive Plan.

-- ► General obligation bonds \$3.5M
+- General obligation bonds \$3.5M

 - ► General fund \$81K

-- ▶ Developer contributions (proffers) \$56K
+- Developer contributions (proffers) \$56K

-- fι
+- Annual maintenance costs will be supported by the general fund.